kareenazaman/kareenazaman/README.md

-# Welcome to My GitHub! 👋
+# Hey! 👋 This is Kareena
-I'm Kareena Zaman, a CS student at TRU.
+I'm a CS student at TRU.
 🚀 Passionate about web & mobile development.

 ## Tech Stack 💻